 Composition of air

-The gases in Earth's atmosphere include:
+According to NASA, the gases in Earth's atmosphere include:

 - Nitrogen — 78 percent